 An example of a function is

 Here, is a number of your own choosing.
-That’s why is also called the independent variable.
+That’s why is known as the independent variable.
 For each number you choose to be, becomes a different number.
 That’s why is called the dependent variable, and we say that is dependent on .
 The definition of a function is that for each value of , there’s only one value of .